Mircom

-Mircom Technologies Ltd. is a manufacturer and distributor of life safety and communications systems including fire detection & alarm, voice evacuation, controlled access and security solutions.
+Mircom Technologies Ltd. is a manufacturer and distributor of life safety and communications systems including fire detection & alarm, voice evacuation, controlled access and security systems.
 The company is headquartered in Vaughan, Ontario, Canada.

 History

 Mirtone

 Mirtone was founded by Manuel Mira in the early 1960s.
 The company started out manufacturing apartment intercoms in Toronto.
 The company expanded and started producing fire alarm systems and became the 2nd largest fire alarm manufacturer in Canada.
 Mirtone was bought by General Signal in 1988.